You don’t have to spend more than a few minutes on a coffee forum before you’ll see people mentioning SSP burrs.

 Cast: The shrunk version of Ditting “Lab Sweet” burrs

 The burrs produce a nuanced flavor profile that highlights the unique characteristics of each coffee bean.
-This burr is excellent for pour over coffee, while I don’t find it that outstanding for espresso with a slightly muddy flavor presentation.
-It’s also difficult to dial in with a narrow espresso range.
-SSP are currently working on a V3 version of the 64 mm cast burrs that will be more focused on espresso.
+In the 64 mm size, this design is excellent for pour over coffee, while I don’t find it very enjoyable for espresso – it has a slightly muddy flavor presentation, but will work fine if you’re just making milk-based drinks.

 Brew burrs /Unimodal V1

 These burrs provide outstanding flavor clarity and low body.
-They are best suited for pour-over or drip coffee brewing.
+They are best suited for pour over or drip coffee brewing.

 SSP Unimodal / Multipurpose V2

 The Multipurpose/Unimodal V2 burrs are very similar to Unimodal V1 burrs but with small finishing flats added to generate enough fines to make espresso possible.
-For that reason, they are called Multipurpose burrs
+For that reason, they are called Multipurpose burrs.

 These burrs taste very similar to the original V1 when it comes to pour over.
 That means an extremely clean and nuanced flavor with low levels of body and pronounced acidity.
+However, after extensive testing I have realized that the original V1 burrs are just more enjoyable for “everyday” drinking.
+While MP burrs can be harsh and unforgiving the V1’s have a sweeter and more lingering finish.

 My experience with these burrs is that they can make some coffees taste outstanding, while especially mild-washed coffees can appear a bit thin and one-dimensional.
+I don’t think these burrs are suitable for beginners, though.
+If you come from a conical grinder and want to take the step to better pour over, then the cast burrs or V1 burrs are more suitable.

 New 83 mm models?